jhwa426/jhwa426/README.md

 ## About Me 📝

-- 🧑🏻‍💻 Currently working as Junior Frontend Developer
+- 🧑🏻‍💻 Currently working as a Junior Frontend Developer

 - 👨🏻‍🎓 Graduated from [The University of Auckland](https://www.auckland.ac.nz/en/study/study-options/find-a-study-option/information-technology-management/undergraduate/bsc-info-management-from-2019.html) 🇳🇿